AramisHM/docker-postfix/README.md

 Also Is important to save store the spool folder outside the container, the spool folder contains the email data of the mailboxes.
-In this case is not critical to do that, because for now this is a send only configuration.
+In this case is not critical to do that, because for now this is a send only container.